LebToki/MoA/README.md

 - **Model**: Specify the model you want to use (default is `llama3-70b-8192`).
 - **Temperature**: Control the randomness of the output (default is `0.7`).
 - **Max Tokens**: Set the maximum number of tokens for the response (default is `2048`).
+- **Create your topics**: Enter your topics names in the text field.
+- **Choose your topic of choice**: by clicking on it and then the chat interface would load on your right.
 - **Instruction**: Enter your prompt or instruction in the text area.
+- **Theme Toggle**: Use the "Switch to Dark Mode" button to toggle between light and dark themes.

-Submit the form to get a response from the MoA Chatbot.
+Submit the form to get a response from the MoA Grog Chatbot.
 The response will be displayed on the same page.
+You can create new conversation topics or reset all conversations from the sidebar.

 ## File Structure